Caroline-cc/tp-ngs-chauvesouris2/readme.md

 (Personnellement non réalisé, retard,)

-## Genome assembly with Trinity (Mercre 18)
+## Transcriptome assembly with Trinity (Mercre 18)
 Since no genome is available for Myotis Velifer, we performed de novo genome assembly using transcriptomic datas from both interferon and control conditions.In line with a paired-end analysis, for all six libraries only paired reads outputs of Timommatic were used.
 Trinity assembles the transcriptome using a Debreui Graph strategy.
 Transcripts with similar sequences are grouped in clusters that roughly correspond to a gene.
 Each clusters are treated separately to finally reconstruct the genome.

-To run Trinity, we indicated left reads (R1_paired) and rights reads (R2_paired)  files so that Trinity could process both reads types' informations separately.
+To run Trinity, we indicated the fastqc format of the input files (--seqType) and precised left reads (R1_paired) and rights reads (R2_paired)files so that Trinity could process both reads types' informations separately.
-We also mentioned reads position and orientation on  fragments strains.
+We also mentioned reads position and orientation on  fragments strains (SS--lib--type) for correct lecture of the reads.
 In this study, sequencing was performed in "firstrand " (fr) or rf in Trinity.

-Paramètre de commande:

-Indiquer le CPU et le max mémory
+For more information on Trinity commands (memory and CPU), see Trinity.sh script

+Trinity distinguishes transcripts isoforms (Trinity.fasta) and associate them to the corresponding gene (Trinity.fasta.gene_tras_map).
+In the assembled transcriptome outputs  processed reads are associated to a cluster (DN []_C[]), a gene (g[]) and an isoform (i []).
+400 000 distinct transcripts were identified by Trinity and 311 364 genes (excluding  isoforms distinctions).
+These results are abnormally high if we compare with the 20 000 genes of human genome.
+This could be due to the inclusion of excessively short read for genome assembly.

+Once the transcriptom assembled, next step was to annotate it to identify transcripts' functions.
+Indeed, our final goal was to characterize gene differential expresion in antiviral responses in yotis Velufer.

+#Transcriptome annotation

+To identify coding regions within trinity transcripts sequences we used TransDecoder.
+ORFs were first identified running Transdecoder.Longorfs on assembled transcriptome (Trinity.fasta) with the gene correspondance (Trinity.fasta.gene_trans_map.).
+We retained only transcripts sequences encoding for proteins of at least 100 amino acidslong, with the m-parameter, see Transdecoder.sh
+Then, coding regions (CDS) candidates were detected by Transdecoder.Predict.
+We filtered regions with best coding , that appear in trinity.fasta.transdecoder.cds file.
+In this This final output are reported nucleotide sequences of the selected coding sequences.
+To infer the biological function of  these CDS we searched for sequence homologies with human CDS.
+Indeed, human CDS are better annotate than the genome of bats species  phylogenetically closer to Myotis velifer.
+Homologies between Myotis Velifer identified CDS and Human CDS were searched with Blast.
+Blast running requires to build a database listing human CDS.
+Those were downloaded from Ensembl online database with wget command.
+Then makeblastdb application enabled to organize those CDS in a database assigning an unique identifier to every sequence.
+Nucleotidic nature of the sequences and fasta format of downloaded CDS were indicated respectively with dbtype 'nucl'and -parse_seqids parameters.

+To  find sequences homologies, we align Myotis velifer selected CDS on human CDS database with blastn.
+Indeed both sequences in makeblastdb  database (subjects sequences) and Transdecoder CDS outputs (query sequences) are nucleotidic.
+ -faire code transdecoder + blast
+ -parler des paramètres de blastn

+#Blast sur séquences CDS humaines

+On charge les inputs, les CDS humains sur des bases de données Première étape : préparation d'une banque de data adaptée pour y faire tourner blast.
+Blast outputs: presented in 12 colnames colnames(res) = c('qseqid', 'sseqid', 'pident', 'length', 'mismatch', 'gapopen', 'qstart', 'qend', 'sstart', 'send', 'evalue', 'bitscore')
+(16/12 matin : mise au point de salmon quant et salmon index)
-2 séquences nucléotides à assembler parallèlement, correspondant aux 2 brins (associés à un read chacun) Read 1 correspond au Read apparié à gauche, Read 2 à doite, -Indiquer le type du fichier (--seqType): fastq -Indiquer comment lire les reads (SS--lib--type): indique la position des reads sur les brins, leur sens d'orientaion

-R1 dans le sens 5'3', R1 sur le brin reverse de l'arnm R2 ont une séquence équivalente à ARNm
+2 séquences nucléotides à assembler parallèlement, correspondant aux 2 brins (associés à un read chacun) Read 1 correspond au Read apparié à gauche, Read 2 à doite, R1 dans le sens 5'3', R1 sur le brin reverse de l'arnm R2 ont une séquence équivalente à ARNm
 CF: point Q1.9 (orientation of SENSE reads)